seanho00/boast-of-weakness/slides.md

 yet by **God’s power** we will live with him

 >>>
+Even Jesus was weak!
++ But raised by God's power

+--
 + boasting in Corinthians not foolish
   + 12:6 speak truth
   + 10:14 reach Corinthians